AWE USA 2024

 Event summary

 Augmented World Expo (AWE) is the headquarters for everything spatial computing – including augmented reality (AR), virtual reality (VR) and mixed reality (MR), collectively referred to as extended reality (XR) – as well as enabling technologies, such as artificial intelligence (AI), biointerfaces, haptics, 5G, streaming and more.
-The 15th annual AWE, celebrating a breakthrough year, invites attendees to immerse themselves in the world’s largest spatial computing event.
-It will include opportunities to try the latest spatial computing tech from 300+ exhibitors, learn from hundreds of spatial computing product leaders and build a global network of 6,500 spatial peers.
+The 15th annual AWE, celebrating a breakthrough year, invited attendees to immerse themselves in the world’s largest spatial computing event.
+It included opportunities to try the latest spatial computing tech from 300+ exhibitors, learn from hundreds of spatial computing product leaders and build a global network of 6,500 spatial peers.

 Featured agenda item